-One of the gardening challenges I hear is that a crop flowers but never gives any harvests.
+One of the gardening problems I hear the most often is that a crop flowers but never gives any harvests.

-Other flowers are ‘imperfect’ and need pollinators or wind to move the pollen from the male parts to the female.
+Dioecious plants are other flowers that are ‘imperfect’ and need pollinators or wind to move the pollen from the male parts to the female.

 If you have a lack of pollinators the crops that do need pollination won’t produce anything!

-Even with the crops that are self-pollinating attracting pollinators will still benefit your garden 🙂
+Even with crops that are self-pollinating, attracting pollinators will still benefit your garden 🙂